wustho/epy/README.md

 - `v2022.1.8`: Change in configuration and reading states schema that is not backward compatible.
   So if error is encountered, deleting the configuration and states file might fix the issue.

+- `v2022.1.15`: Early implementation of URL support, table of contents isn't available for now.

 ## Tip Jar